gbergling/bsdspell/README.md

 UNIX releases the 4.4BSD version was added to NetBSD and OpenBSD.

 On FreeBSD you can simple type make to compile both commands.

+When installing it on FreeBSD via ports or package, it's will be installed as bspell, since it would otherwise conflicts with the aspell-ispell port / pkg.